Peterhague/CI_MS1_De-Jong-Read/README.md

 <h4>Site Owner</h4>

 <ol start="12">
-    <li>As a site owner, I want potential stakeholders to understand what my firm does and eoncourage them to become clients or employees.</li>
+    <li>As a site owner, I want potential stakeholders to understand what my firm does and encourage them to become clients or employees.</li>
     <li>As a site owner, I want potential stakeholders to understand that existing clients are happy and receive an excellent service.</li>
-    <li>As a site owner, I want potential and existing stakeholders to understand that my firm plays an active part int the local business community and that its main specialism is agribusiness.</li>
+    <li>As a site owner, I want potential and existing stakeholders to understand that my firm plays an active part in the local business community and that its main specialism is agribusiness.</li>
     <li>As a site owner, I want existing clients to be able to register for and log in to our client portal.</li>
-    <li>As a site owner, I want all users to as engaged with my business as possible, by reading our articles, signing up for services, and following us on social media.</li>
+    <li>As a site owner, I want all users to be as engaged with my business as possible, by reading our articles, signing up for services, and following us on social media.</li>
 </ol>

 <h2 id="scope">Scope</h2>